yuansfer/yuansfer-mobile-sdk-android/README.md

 pay.requestWechatPayment(WxPayItem wxPayItem)
 ````

-* When using Braintree’s Drop-in UI, the activity needs to inherit BTDropInActivity.
-When using a custom UI, the activity needs to inherit BTCustomPayActivity, and implement the interface methods of IBTrepayCallback and IBTNonceCallback that need to be rewritten.
+* If you want to integrate the Drop-in UI, you need to make the Activity inherit from BTDropInActivity.
+If you want to use a custom UI, you need to make the Activity inherit from BTCustomPayActivity and implement the interface methods that need to be overwritten, including IBTPrepayCallback and IBTNonceCallback.

-  - IBTPrepayCallback callback occurs after checking the payment environment.
+  - When the payment environment is not allowed, the user cancels the payment, or an error occurs, the IBTPrepayCallback callback will be triggered.
+Please implement the following method and provide feedback to the user.

 ````
-    // Whether related services and configurations are available void onPaymentConfigurationFetched(Configuration configuration);
+    void onPaymentConfigurationFetched(Configuration configuration);

     void onPrepayCancel();